 Challenges of Windows Management Instrumentation

-WMI provides significant benefits for system management and automation, but it also presents several challenges that administrators must address to ensure effective use.
+WMI tools provide significant benefits for system management and automation, but it also presents several challenges that administrators must address to ensure effective use.
 Here are some challenges:

 Why Do Admins Need Windows Management Instrumentation?